LucasBehrendt/tech-blog/README.md

 ### Features Left to Implement

-- Password reset through the registered email, if the user forgets their password.
+- Password reset through the registered email if the user forgets their password.

 - See a list of the users own posts, to easier manage their own content.